Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: Conclusion

-We evaluate \texttt{raFLoRA} across a diverse set of vision, language, and reasoning tasks, with detailed data partitioning and hyperparameter settings provided in Appendix~\ref{appendix:hyperparameters}.
-As shown in Tables~\ref{tab:main-results} and~\ref{tab:main-common}, \textbf{\texttt{raFLoRA} delivers consistent improvements over baselines across a wide range of tasks.} For example, on classification tasks, \texttt{raFLoRA} achieves the best performance on CIFAR100 and 20NG, improving accuracy by up to $2.6\%$ and $3.0\%$ over \texttt{FlexLoRA} and \texttt{FLoRA}, respectively.
-On the more challenging mathematical reasoning task GSM8K, \texttt{raFLoRA} further improves performance under both LLaMA-3.2-3B and LLaMA-3.1-8B settings.
-Moreover, on commonsense reasoning benchmarks, as shown in Table~\ref{tab:main-common}, \texttt{raFLoRA} attains the highest average accuracy across eight tasks and achieves the best results on $7$ out of $8$ benchmarks, demonstrating consistent gains under heterogeneous client ranks.
+We evaluate \texttt{raFLoRA} across vision, language, and reasoning tasks, with data partitioning and hyperparameter details provided in Appendix~\ref{appendix:hyperparameters}.
+As shown in Table~\ref{tab:main-results}, \textbf{\texttt{raFLoRA} delivers consistent improvements over baselines across a wide range of tasks.} Specifically, \texttt{raFLoRA} outperforms \texttt{FlexLoRA} and \texttt{HetLoRA} by about $2.6\%$ on CIFAR100, and improves over \texttt{FLoRA} by nearly $3.0\%$ on 20NG.
+On more challenging reasoning tasks, \texttt{raFLoRA} also achieves higher performance on GSM8K with both LLaMA-3.2-3B and LLaMA-3.1-8B models.
+For commonsense reasoning, \texttt{raFLoRA} attains the highest average accuracy across eight sub-datasets.
+Detailed per-task results are provided in Appendix~\ref{appendix:commonsense-results}.
+The weaker performance of \texttt{FLoRA} on some tasks may be related to its cold-start behavior, where LoRA parameters are reinitialized at each local training round.
+Additional training dynamics of accuracy and loss over FL rounds are provided in Appendix~\ref{app:training-dynamics}.

-Moreover, we track the global evaluation accuracy and global training loss during fine-tuning.
-As illustrated in Figure~\ref{fig:acc-loss}, \texttt{raFLoRA} consistently achieves higher global accuracy and lower global loss across training rounds on both ViT-base and LLaMA-3.2-3B models.
-Notably, \texttt{FLoRA} re-initializes its LoRA parameters at each round of local training.
-Although global updates are merged into the base model, the low-rank adaptation does not persist across rounds, causing the optimization trajectory in the low-rank subspace to be repeatedly reset, which may slow convergence and degrade performance on more complex tasks.